 “After we left the ship, I had an uneasy feeling,” Hoagland says.
 So he checked his credit card.
 Sure enough, there was yet another mystery charge on his bill.
 He phoned Royal Caribbean, and it removed that minibar charge as well.

-Maybe there’s a perfectly good explanation for this.
+Maybe there’s a perfectly reasonable explanation for this.
 I mean, it’s possible that there’s another Hoagland on that cruise.
 It’s such a common name.

-I was curious to hear what Royal Caribbean had to say about the minibar charge.
+I was curious to hear what Royal Caribbean had to say about the minibar charges.
 Why was it billing guests for amenities that weren’t even in the cabin?